April 18 – Sept 29, 2019

 Entry free for children aged under 12.

-For groups of 5 or more persons: Reduced price per person (this applies to regular paying guests) For all groups from 10 persons, registration is generally required.
+For groups of 5 or more persons: Reduced price per person (this applies to regular paying guests).
+Currently visitor groups are limited to 10 people, registration upfront is required.